 As I now know my water spots were the bad kind.
-These were etched in to the clear coat and I would need to try compound and polish to remove them.
-Basically I needed to remove some of the clear coat
+These were etched into the clear coat and I would need to try compound and polish to remove them.
+Basically, I needed to remove some of the clear coat

 I carefully tested Ultimate Polish on the small section I had just clayed.
-But first I cleaned the test section with clay bar.
-The polish removed some of the water spots but I felt that it would take a lot of work to do then entire car with this product as it didn’t have enough cutting power.
+But first I cleaned the test section with a clay bar.
+The polish removed some of the water spots but I felt that it would take a lot of work to do the entire car with this product as it didn’t have enough cutting power.

-Next I tried Chemical Guys VSS Swirl and Scratch Remover.
+Next, I tried Chemical Guys VSS Swirl and Scratch Remover.

 Success!
-VSS is a water based product that is used for paint correction work just like my water spots.
+VSS is a water-based product that is used for paint correction work just like my water spots.
 Having read extensively online about the product on many discussion boards I looked forward to trying it.

 Again I used a foam pad to test in a small area.
 I worked the product in by hand until the product became clear.
 When I wiped it away with a microfibre cloth I could see that the water spots had gone and a healthy shine was left behind.

 VSS “cuts like a cutting compound at first”.
 This means that it contains microscopic particles that cut away a tiny layer of your car’s clear coat.
 So it’s not a product you should use very often because you only have so much clear coat on your car.
 Only use it if your paint needs correction.
-For example use it to remove light scratch and swirl marks.
+For example, use it to remove light scratches and swirl marks.
 It’s also good for oxidation too and will restore shine to any faded paint so this product has many great uses.

 Chemical Guys say it’s ideal for light to moderate swirl marks or scratches.
-It saves time and money as it’s a one step product.
+It saves time and money as it’s a one-step product.
 You don’t need to use compound first and then a polish which would be two separate products and twice as much work.

 VSS doesn’t hide the water spots or faded paint.
-Products that do that only offer temporary solution.
+Products that do that only offer temporary solutions.
 VSS will fully correct the problems.
 It doesn’t contain any fillers or sealants or waxes either.
 So after you use it you should apply a sealant and or wax to protect your finish.

-Now that I knew this was going to be a big job I set aside a Saturday afternoon to do a complete the process.
+Now that I knew this was going to be a big job I set aside a Saturday afternoon to complete the process.
 To prepare my car for polishing with VSS you should fully clean it.
-After a full wash, use a clay bar or clay glove to to remove grime that’s stuck on if you have any.
+After a full wash, use a clay bar or clay glove to remove grime that’s stuck on if you have any.
 Some people also like to use an iron remover like Iron-x from CarPro.